Top 11 Best Soccer Recovery Techniques Worth your Time

 - Best soccer snacks

-- Best soccer supplements (Only important after you fix your nutrition and hydration first)
+- Best soccer supplements (Only important after you fix your nutrition, hydration, and everything else on this list first)

 After a hard day of training, or even after a successful rest day, the best way to end the day is with 7-8 hours of high quality sleep.
-Sleep affects everything from your physical performance, to recovery, to your mental clarity and you want to make sure that you are waking up energized and ready to take on the day.
+Sleep affects everything from your physical performance, to recovery, to your mental clarity, and memory storage, and you want to make sure that you are waking up energized and ready to take on the day.

-If you are waking up sleepy and with fatigue then that means you need to learn how to optimize your sleep as a soccer player so that you can actually wake up with energy and ready to take on the day ahead of you.
+If you are waking up sleepy and with fatigue then that means you need to learn how to optimize your sleep as a soccer player so that you can actually wake up with energy.

 Grounding Therapy